 Thankfully over the last few years, there has been an emphasis on quality feedback processes in residency training.
-I personally feel it’s better than 20 years ago - intentional encouragement for feedback to be specific, timely, positive and constructive, involving the self-reflection of the resident, with mutually designed goals and action plans.
+I personally feel it’s better than 20 years ago - intentional encouragement for feedback to be specific, timely, positive, and constructive, involving the resident's self-reflection of the resident, with mutually designed goals and action plans.
 I also know in the world of academics, it’s not perfect every time.
 But the effort is in place.
 So, this blog will not focus on the giving of feedback.

 I was reflecting on this recently while using an app to learn French.
 In the beginning easy stage of “hello” and “goodbye,” it was fun to realize my 2 years of high school French weren’t a complete waste.
 I kept getting questions right with a pleasant little celebratory sound.
 However, it wasn’t long until my conditioned physician brain started cringing when I would miss a question.

 But why?
 Why would I expect that even though I never became proficient with 2 years of formal instruction that I should answer perfectly now, decades later, with 2 weeks using an app?
-Well, because, it’s in my conditioned physician brain nature.
+Well, because it’s in my conditioned physician brain nature.
 I was taking a wrong answer (along with the disappointing sound it makes) personally.
-In my mind, I could see Duo, the owl, rolling his eyes and shaking his head saying, “she’s hopeless.”
+In my mind, I could see Duo, the owl, rolling his eyes and shaking his head, saying, “she’s hopeless.”

 The same is true with informal or formal feedback.
 When you get a review, here’s how I like to encourage residents to look at it.

 Since you likely first reflect on the constructive feedback, we will start there.
 Recognize that it’s easy to view it as negative.
-But what if you start to train yourself to see it as opportunities to grow and excel?
+But what if you start to train yourself to see it as an opportunity to grow and excel?
 If you never get constructive feedback, does that mean you have no room to progress?
 Have you peaked in your ability to be a great physician so early?
 Why wouldn’t you want to see it as the opportunity to grow rather than a stick to beat yourself with?
 Don’t let the inner critic hijack this opportunity.

 Examine it.
 Can you let your defense mechanisms down to see it objectively?
 What part of the ‘negative’ feedback is true?
 What can you learn from it?
 Make a mental note and plan to grow in that area.
 Is there something you objectively disagree with?
 Ask for clarification from a place of curiosity.
 Once you have been objective, had a good exploratory conversation about it, if there remains something you disagree with, then let it go.
 You don’t have to own it.
 There is no need to ruminate or perseverate.

 Constructive feedback summary: Step 1.
-Be objective, open and curious.
-Step 2.
-Learn and commit to growth.
-Step 3.
+Be objective, open, and curious—step 2.
+Learn and commit to growth—step 3.
 Move on.

-There are a few things going on here.
+A few things are going on here.

 In any case, becoming aware that you dismiss the positive is very important.
 Then, you have to begin to train yourself to make space for the positive.
-Since it’s so engrained and automatically dismissed, you have to learn to give room to consider it.
+Since it’s so ingrained and automatically dismissed, you have to learn to give room to consider it.
 Pause.
 Reflect on it.
 Ask your brain for examples of how the positive observations are true.
 You already have your brain pointed in the direction of reinforcing negatives, but I’m asking you to redirect your brain.
 See the positives that others do.
 Quiet the inner critic.
 Own the positives.
 We need each and every one.
-Don’t give the balance over to the constructive feedback.
+Don’t give the balance over to constructive feedback.
 Celebrate the wins!

 Positive feedback summary: Step 1.
-Become and remain aware of positive dismissal.
-Step 2.
+Become and remain aware of positive dismissal—step 2.
 Pause, give space for it in your mind.
-Reflect.
-Step 3.
-Look for evidence that it’s true.
-Step 4.
+Reflect—step 3.
+Look for evidence that it’s true—step 4.
 Celebrate!

 The great thing about feedback is YOU get to decide what it means to you.
 If you consistently choose the most helpful way to interpret it, you’ll reach greater heights.
 Atteindre l’excellence avec un esprit de croissance.

-Have a joy filled day, Tonya
+Have a joy-filled day, Tonya